 Image credit: nicolasays.co.uk

 A big part of making a small room seem bigger is using 'mulitifunctional pieces of furniture' that don't take up too much space, but do their job well.
 Maybe also choose pieces that possess extra storage space, for less on-show clutter.

 Instead of bulky pieces of furniture that take up floor space and don't serve much purpose, try smaller folding tables or shelving units that hold your items neatly and in an orderly fashion.

 Bedrooms can particularly benefit from multifunctional furniture, as sofa beds, day beds, and multi-purpose desks are more readily available.

 Image credit: gcparch.co.uk

 When you are considering what flooring to put in a room, think about how consistent you want the flooring to be.
-If you have different types of flooring in one open plan space, it can make the whole room feel smaller.
+If you have different types of flooring in one open plan space, it can make the whole room feel smaller and less cohesive.

-If you have the same type of flooring throughout the room however, it will have the opposite effect and serve to make the space feel larger and more open.
+However, If you have the same type of flooring throughout the room, it will have the opposite effect and serve to make the space feel larger, more open and ultimately give the optical illusion of more floor space.
 This is because the eye will not be drawn to the different types of flooring, but will instead see one continuous flow of the floor surface.